Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 \subsubsection{Prompt gamma-ray detection}

 Here we quantify the detection prospects for prompt gamma-rays associated to our simulated BNS mergers.
-The detection percentages for each instrument (Table \ref{tab:gammasens}) are shown in Figure \ref{fig:detfracsGamma} for each run.
-We show the detection percentage considering only emission from the jet, and also when adding a simple quasi-isotropic cocoon model \cite{Duffell2018} with breakout efficiency $\eta_\textrm{br}$\,$=$\,$10^{-3}$.
-Our results favor the prompt emission detection of $\sim$\,$20$\,$-$\,$30\%$ of BNS mergers during LVK O5 considering current instruments (e.g. \textit{Swift}, \textit{SVOM}).
+The detection percentages for each instrument (Table \ref{tab:gammasens} for Run 7) are shown in Figure \ref{fig:detfracsGamma} for each run.
+We show the detection percentage considering both emission from the jet, and a simple quasi-isotropic cocoon model \citep{Duffell2018} with breakout efficiency $\eta_\textrm{br}$\,$=$\,$10^{-3}$.
+Our results favor the prompt emission detection of $\sim$\,$0.5$\,$-$\,$10\%$ of BNS mergers during LVK O5 considering current instruments (e.g., \textit{Swift}, \textit{SVOM}).
+We have accounted for both the sky coverage or duty cycle of the available instruments (see also, e.g., \citealt{Bhattacharjee2024}).

+While Figure \ref{fig:detfracsGamma} shows the fraction of simulated events detected in gamma-rays, it does not include information related to the viewing angle.
+Therefore, in Figure \ref{fig:gammadet-vs-angle} we show the distribution of viewing angles $\theta_\textrm{v}/\theta_\textrm{c}$ of events detected in gamma-rays versus the total simulated population for multiple assumptions for the jet's core half-opening angle.
+In both panels we have adopted a GJ with truncation angle $\theta_\textrm{w}$\,$=$\,$5\theta_\textrm{c}$, and we observe that the steep drop in detections occurs before this truncation angle.
+All detections at angles larger than $\theta_\textrm{v}$\,$>$\,$\theta_\textrm{w}$ (dashed lines) are due to emission from the quasi-isotropic cocoon \citep{Duffell2018}.
+Due to the low assumed breakout efficiency $\eta_\textrm{br}$\,$=$\,$10^{-3}$ the cocoon has a very small impact on detectability.
+However higher values, e.g., $\eta_\textrm{br}$\,$=$\,$10^{-2}$, lead to a significant fraction of detected events at large angles.